Marijuana Attorney in Madison (Possession, Intent to Distribute, and more severe charges)

 Possession of Drug Paraphernalia

-Finally, in Wisconsin it is also illegal to be in possession of drug paraphernalia; which is any device used to contain, smoke, or ingest marijuana.
+In Wisconsin, it is illegal to be in possession of drug paraphernalia.
+Any device used to contain, smoke, or ingest marijuana is considered paraphernalia, and it can include a soda can or apple adapted for use as a pipe.

 Examples of drug paraphernalia related to THC include: